pocl/pocl/doc/sphinx/source/notes_6_0.rst

 that are not associated with the same device and to remap command buffers to new (sets of) command queues.
 This should be driver-agnostic but has not been tested with other drivers than CPU.
-There likely are no large performance gains from the current implementation either, as everything happens in the surface layers of the library.
+There likely are no large performance gains from the current implementation either, as everything happens in the runtime layer of the library.

 ===========================